 Students are required to attend all classes and to arrive on time for class.
 Students who miss class will be required to complete any make-up assignments, but will not receive credit for class discussion and attendance.
-Attendance is critical to the learning outcomes, and as such students who miss more than two classes will be unable to pass the course.
+Students who miss three classes will be unable to pass the course.